KartavyaChauhan/bewakoof-product-page-layout/README.md

 This project is a submission for the NextJS + Tailwind CSS assignment to recreate the layout and responsiveness of the Bewakoof product page (reference URL).
 The focus is on replicating the page structure, spacing, and responsiveness using placeholder divs, as per the assignment requirements.

 Features
-Page Structure: Includes all required sections:
+Page Structure: Includes all required sections Header/Navigation bar
-Header/Navigation bar
 Breadcrumb navigation
 Main product container (image gallery + product details)